Centre for Medical Ethics & Law

 Dr. Effy Vayena is a Professor of Bioethics at the Swiss Federal Institute of Technology Zürich (ETH Zürich).
 She investigates how advances in science and technology can be ethically applied for best outcomes in public and personal health.
 Vayena completed her education as a social historian with a PhD in Medical History from the University of Minnesota and a habilitation on Bioethics and Health Policy at the University of Zurich.
 A keen interest in health policy led her to work for the World Health Organization where she served as a technical officer for several years.
 Upon her return to academia, Vayena was awarded a Swiss National Science Foundation professorship and founded the Health Ethics and Policy Lab.
 The lab's purpose is to tackle ethical questions that arise at the cutting edge of biotech research, in areas such as genomic technologies and big data analytics for healthcare.
 Vayena has been appointed Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University, where she was previously a Fellow.
 She has published over a hundred peer-reviewed articles and book chapters and co-edited several books.
 Vayena is also an elected member of the Swiss Academy of Medical Sciences and chairs the Ethical, Legal and Societal Implications advisory group for the Swiss Personalized Health Network.
 She is a member of the World Economic Forum's advisory board for the Global Risks Report.
 She co-chaired the WHO's expert advisory group on Artificial Intelligence health ethics and governance.
 In 2021 she was named chair of the Greek National Bioethics and Technoethics Commission.

-Nezerith Cengiz is a bioethics graduate presently working as a junior researcher on the REDSSA project at the Centre for Medical Ethics and Law, Faculty of Medicine and Health Sciences, Stellenbosch University.
+Nezerith Cengiz is a bioethics graduate presently working as a junior researcher on the REDSSA project at the Division of Medical Ethics and Law, Faculty of Medicine and Health Sciences, Stellenbosch University.
 She completed her MSc in Bioethics and Health Law at the Steve Biko Centre for Bioethics at the University of the Witwatersrand.
 Her dissertation focused on artificial intelligence (AI) in health care and virtue ethics.
 Other research-related interests include the ethics of xenotransplantation.
 Nezerith has worked as a research assistant in vascular surgery, ophthalmology, and data science.
 She has served as a Research Ethics Committee member on the Hospice Palliative Care Association of South Africa and currently serves on the Tygerberg Hospital Clinical Ethics Committee.